 A payment settlement entity is an entity that makes payment in settlement of a payment card transaction or third party network transaction.
 Payment Settlement Entities are often referred to as “PSEs” and can take one of two forms:

-- Merchant Acquiring Entity - is a bank or other organization that has the contractual obligation to make payment to participating payees in settlement of payment card transactions
+- Merchant Acquiring Entity: A bank or other organization that has the contractual obligation to make payment to participating payees in settlement of payment card transactions

-- Third Party Settlement Organization - is the central organization that has the contractual obligation to make payment to participating payees of third party network transactions
+- Third Party Settlement Organization: The central organization that has the contractual obligation to make payment to participating payees of third party network transactions